pintu-iitbhu/DesignPatterns/Structural/Decorator/Go/README.md

-# Example: Decorator Pattern in Java
+# Example: Decorator Pattern in Go

 Let’s say we have a basic Coffee class, and we want to add different kinds of add-ons to the coffee (like milk, sugar, etc.), but we want to do this dynamically, without modifying the Coffee class directly.